timmotej/task_powerex/README.md

 - Create S3 buckets, ECR, AWS Lambda Docker using Terraform.
 - Put assignment code to github.

+## How to deploy Lambda

+Workflow does everything automatically.
+The new version is released from main branch.
+The new version is built when there is a tag `X.Y.Z` (version no, e.g. `0.2.4`)
 ## Links

 ### Lambda AWS function